Prieto and Guerriero qualify for the ICSA Singlehanded Nationals

 In 2014-15, the team had top-10 finishes at both the ICSA Team Coed Dinghy National Championship and the ICSA Team Racing National Championship.
 Senior Mary Hall capped off her career by being named an ICSA All-American Women's Skipper.
 Hall was also named the MAISA Women's Sailor of the Year and to the All-MAISA Women's Skipper First Team and the All-MAISA Coed Skipper Second Team.
 Fellow senior Emma Ferris was named an ICSA All-American Women's Crew.

 Also in 2014-15, Burman had his first male qualify for the ICSA Men's Singlehanded National Championship since 2007 when freshman Addison Hackstaff placed eighth at the regatta.

 In 2013-14, Burman led Navy's women's intercollegiate sailing team to a third-place finish at the National Championship, its highest finish in more than 10 years.
 He led Navy to a seventh-place showing following the 2011 season.
 His team was ninth in the 2013 Championship.

 Burman also guided the squad to the 2011 ICSA Sloop National Championship for the first time in 15 years.

-During his six years as head coach, Navy has received 18 national recognitions, including in 2014 when six Mids earned All-America honors.
+During his nine years as head coach, Navy has received 28 national recognitions, including six All-America honors in 2014.

-Upon graduation, Ian moved to San Diego, Calif., where he took up coaching full time with immediate success.
+Upon graduation, Burman moved to San Diego, Calif., where he took up coaching full time with immediate success.

-For the past few years, Ian has been working at Stagg Yachts managing and coordinating the racing in the M 30 and Farr 40 one design classes.
+For the past few years, Burman has been working at Stagg Yachts managing and coordinating the racing in the M 30 and Farr 40 one design classes.